dnicolson/Packstation-Abholcode/README.md

+---

+:warning: As of October 2021 DHL no longer sends the Abholcode via email, as a result this app no longer works.

+---

 # Packstation Abholcode

 An iOS app that includes a Watch Extension to display the DHL Packstation Abholcode on an Apple Watch without the need for the iOS device.